Internal Evaluation

 Printable / downloadable copies of the Drug and Alcohol Program Checklist and the last three months scheduled checklists are provided below.
 If you would like a printable / downloadable copy of other checklists, use the Contact Us icon (looks like an envelope) at the top of the page in the Prism SMS website or by simply emailing us directly at: prism@argus.aero.
 If you email us directly please include your account name in the message.

-Drug and Alcohol Program (Part 135) (2022)
+Drug and Alcohol Program (Part 135) (2025)

 A drug and alcohol program is a regulatory requirement for a 119 certificate holder authorized to operate under FAR Parts 135, and air tour operators defined in FAR Part 91.147.

-FW/RW Maintenance 2 - Maintenance Personnel (2025)
+FW/RW Maintenance 3 - Quality Assurance Checklist (2025)

-FW/RW Operations 1 - Operations Management (2024)
+FW/RW Operations 2 - Safety Management Performance Checklist (2025)